luispedro/mahotas/docs/source/labeled.rst

 Labeled images are integer images where the values correspond to different regions.
 I.e., region 1 is all of the pixels which have value *1*, region two is the pixels with value 2, and so on.
-By convention, region 0 is the background and processed differently.
+By convention, **region 0 is the background and often handled differently**.

 Labeling Images
 ---------------